 Upon completion of their academic and internship requirements, graduates of Champlain College's undergraduate Computer Science & Innovation Program will:

-- Demonstrate, through the development of software projects, an ability to interpret and apply industry regulations, e.g. ACM, IEEE, ISO and etc. In particular, able to prepare industry standard system development documentation.
+- Demonstrate, through the development of software projects, an ability to interpret and apply industry regulations, such as ACM, IEEE, ISO, etc. In particular, graduates should be able to prepare industry standard system development documentation.

 - Analyze, design, implement, test and verify system of varying complexity, varying user interfaces, multiple tiers and on multiple platforms including emerging technologies such as mobile-based and web-based applications to meet the desired goals.